 scheme-author- obtained from the scheme file

-scheme-slug- obtained from the scheme file
+scheme-slug- obtained from the scheme filename, as described above

 base0F-hex- obtained from the scheme file e.g "7cafc2"